scalar/scalar/packages/nextjs-api-reference/README.md

 npm install @scalar/nextjs-api-reference
 ```

+## Compatibility

+This package is compatible with Next.js 15 and is untested on Next.js 14.
+If you want guaranteed Next.js 14 support
+please use version `0.4.106` of this package.

 ## Usage

 If you have a OpenAPI/Swagger file already, you can pass a URL to the plugin in an API [Route](https://nextjs.org/docs/app/building-your-application/routing/route-handlers):